Learning real-time one-counter automata using polynomially many queries: Learning DROCAs

-We can adapt the learning algorithm for \droca for the special case of \voca { and use the equivalence check from \Cref{vocaeq}.} This will learn a minimal \voca using at most $2|\Autom|^3+1$ equivalence queries.
-Note that for \voca, we do not require the counter-value queries. \begin{corollary} Given a \voca $\Autom$, a minimal \voca recognising the same language can be learnt using $\mathcal{O}(|\Autom|^3)$ queries to the SAT solver, $\mathcal{O}(|\Autom|^3)$ minimal synchronous-equivalence queries and polynomially many membership queries. \end{corollary}
+We can adapt the learning algorithm for "\drocas" for learning "\vocas".
+A minimal "\voca" can be learnt using at most $2|\Autom|^3+1$ equivalence queries from \Cref{vocaeq}.
+For "\vocas", we do not require the "counter value queries". {Also, there are words that do not have a valid run. i.e., the counter goes below zero during the run.
+These words will not have a corresponding entry in the "observation table" and will be treated as don't care.
+In this case, \Cref{algdroca} can be simplified further as we don't have to create the set $"Operations"$ to encode the counter actions, as the actions on the counter are already determined by the input alphabet.} \begin{corollary} Given a "\voca" $\Autom$, a minimal "\voca" recognising the same language can be learnt using at most $\mathcal{O}(|\Autom|^3)$ queries to the SAT solver, $\mathcal{O}(|\Autom|^3)$ "minimal synchronous-equivalence queries" and polynomially many "membership queries". \end{corollary}